 The school principal consults with SMMUSD educational services to understand the SPSA process.
-Sam Koshey, who is director of assessment supports our school with data and information regarding our school site.
+The director of assessment supports our school with data and information regarding our school site.
 We conduct monthly meetings with the member of the school site council, provide agendas and minutes on our school website.
 The meeting dates are also posted on the school website for community viewing.
 These meetings are all open to the public.